ska-sa/katsdpsigproc/doc/user/resource.rst

 you need for your transaction and come back later without losing your place in the queue.
 Unlike in real life, you won't be skipped, even if the teller is sitting idle waiting for you.
-That does mean that your ordering guarantee may come at the price of lower utilisation.
+That does mean that your ordering guarantee may come at the price of lower utilization.

 In our real-time pipeline example, one can ensure that chunks get their turns by performing all the calls to :meth:`.Resource.acquire` as soon as